-Cinnamon buns are a really popular treat and apples, caramel and cinnamon make these gorgeously sticky buns a great brunch bake.
+Cinnamon buns are a really popular Christmas treat and apples, caramel and cinnamon make these gorgeously sticky buns a great brunch bake.
 Dried active yeast needs to be reactivated in water and gives a better rise than fast-action yeast.
 Find it in tubs in the baking aisle.

 How do you make mini mince pies taste even better?
-Add even more buttery goodness with a viennese swirl biscuit topping, of course!
+Add even more buttery goodness with a Viennese swirl biscuit topping, of course!

 This sweet and salty indulgent pud looks super impressive but is easy to make.
 Arrange the apples just right and you’ll get the perfect pinwheel shape.

+An impressive Christmas cake idea.
 Guinness and dark chocolate add an extra depth of flavour and slight smokiness to this dark gingerbread.
 It’s best to make in advance then leave un-iced in an airtight box overnight or for a couple of days and glaze it an hour or so before serving.
 That way the flavours of the cake all get a chance to develop.

 Treat your loved ones to a great dessert with this luxurious festive bake made with white chocolate and Baileys.
-It’s easy to make and requires very little effort, prepare it next time you host a dinner party.
+It’s easy to make and requires very little effort, prepare it next time you host a festive dinner party.

 How do you make brownies even better?
 Add sea salt and maple of course!
 This recipe is really easy to make but looks impressive and delivers big flavours.